trixi-framework/HOHQMesh/Documentation/docs/releasing-a-new-version.md

    ```
 7. Navigate to https://github.com/trixi-framework/HOHQMesh/releases/new to start
    creating a new release.
-8. Enter `v1.3.0` as the `Tag version`, which will should find the Git tag you
+8. Enter `v1.3.0` as the `Tag version`, which should find the Git tag you
    just created.
 9. Use `HOHQMesh v1.3.0` as the `Release title`.
 10. Feel free to add more information about this release in the description field